PowerShell Code Signing

 Catalog-signing permits signing of any file type regardless of “signability”.
 A catalog file is effectively a list of hashes that can be signed.

-Copy mkdir NewModule
+mkdir NewModule

 'Write-Host "This is an awesome module!!!"' | Out-File .\NewModule\NewModule.psm1

-Move-Item - Path .\NewModule.cat - Destination .\NewModule\
+Move-Item -Path .\NewModule.cat -Destination .\NewModule\

 $MySigningCert = ls Cert:\CurrentUser\My\ | ? { $_.Subject -eq 'CN=My Self-signed Code Signing' }